Pitlochry Highland Games

 - Finale of the Massed Pipe band Parade.

-Pitlochry Highland Games entrance fees are very reasonably priced.
-2014 prices were £8 adults; kids (5 to 16yrs) £2; Cars £2; dogs on leads are welcome.
+Entrance fees are very reasonably priced.
+Prices (as per their web site 24th July 2019) are:- £8 adults; kids (5 to 16yrs) £2; Cars £2; dogs on leads are welcome.
 Remember this offers fantastic all day entertainment starting at 10.30am and finishing generally around 6pm with the massed band finale.
 Even if you stay for an hour or two it is still excellent value and you will be thoroughly entertained.